Advanced Master's Program

 - Ability to communicate electronically, in writing and verbally with faculty, other students and professional colleagues with accuracy, clarity, efficiency and timeliness.

 - Sufficient cognitive and physical ability to comply with physical, chemical and biohazard precautions.

 The technical standards of the Department do allow for the use of an assistive device (or devices), program time extensions or other forms of support necessary to accomplish the requirements of the program.
 Such accommodation must be requested in a timely manner, and must be documented, reasonable, appropriate and available to the Department and/or the student.

-Submit official High School transcripts, international evaluations (WES), and if applicable, any post-secondary transcripts directly to TJAPP:
+Submit official post-secondary transcripts, and if applicable, international evaluations directly to TJAPP:

 P.O.
 Box 9130